AmericanCoinAMC/Core/README.md

-# AmericanCoin - in Decentralization we trust
+# AmericanCoin - In Decentralization we trust

 ### Introduction